sakshi-gokhale/Bank-Management-System/README.md

 # Bank-Management-System
-Bank Management system - Implemented using linked list data structure in C programming language.
+The Bank Management System (BMS) is created using a linked list data structure in the C programming language.
+BMS is a menu-driven program.
+Each node of the linked list represents a single customer along with customer information such as account number, first name, last name, available balance, phone number, and password.
+BMS performs various operations including creating new accounts, withdrawing amounts, depositing amounts, retrieving customer details, and showing the list of all account holders.